This is a guide covering photo retouching.

 They Use Presets

-Many professionals, including myself, use presets in order to speed up the process.
+Many professionals, including myself, use presets or photoshop overlays in order to speed up the process.

 What is Photo Retouching in Photoshop?